ibumarskov/testrail-reporter/README.md

 **Attributes description:**

 - *tc_tag* - name of xml element's tag that contains test case result.
 XML elements with another tags (exclude child elements) will be ignored.
-- *test_id* - section describes action for generation of test title .
+- *test_id* - section describes action for generation of test title.
 - *status_id* - section describes action for generation of test status.
 - *comments* - section describes action for generation of comments (logs).